ElMagdo/JavaCodes/JavaJavaJava/Task7/readme.md

 ***7.2*** Design and write a Java Swing program that searches for single-digit numbers in a text and changes them to their corresponding words.
 For example, the string `“4 score and 7 years ago”` would be converted into `“four score and seven years ago”`.

-EXERCISE 7.12 A palindrome is a string that is spelled the same way backward and forward.
-For example, mom, dad, radar, 727 and able was i ere i saw elba are all examples of palindromes.
+***7.3*** A palindrome is a string that is spelled the same way backward and forward.
+For example, *mom, dad, radar, 727* and *able was i ere i saw elba* are all examples of palindromes.
 Write a Java Swing program that lets the user type in a word or phrase and then determines whether the string is a palindrome.

 EXERCISE 7.13 Write a maze program that uses a string to store a representa- tion of the maze.
 Write a method that accepts a String parameter and prints a two-dimensional representation of a maze.
 For example, the maze shown here,